 The original Willow Tea Rooms building at 217 Sauchiehall Street was opened in 1903 and designed for Kate Cranston, one of Mackintosh’s biggest supporters and local tea room entrepreneur.
 While Mackintosh also designed elements at other tea rooms owned by Ms Cranston, this is the only one he designed both, the interior and the exterior.

-Mackintosh at the Willow is due to re-open in June 2018.
+Mackintosh at the Willow opened in July 2018.